fasterit/stikked-fit/README.md

 * force private-flag when a previously encrypted paste gets pasted public
 * Fixed a critical bug that allowed pasting despite captcha
 * Various bugfixes and improvements

-#### Upgrade instructions

-Copy your htdocs/application/stikked.php config file away.
-Upload the new version.
-Copy it back.

 ### Version 0.13.0: